Steel Pole Bath Tub

-Steel Pole Bath Tub was an American rock band, formed in 1986 in Bozeman, Montana, United States, by Mike Morasky (guitar/vocals) and Dale Flattum (bass/vocals).
+Steel Pole Bath Tub is an American rock band, formed in 1986 in Bozeman, Montana, United States, by Mike Morasky (guitar/vocals) and Dale Flattum (bass/vocals).

 Band history

-Morasky and Flattum moved the band to Seattle, Washington, where Darren Mor-X (drums) joined the band, before they all moved to San Francisco, California.
+Formed in Bozeman, Montana in 1986 by Mike Morasky and Dale Flattum, the duo soon moved the band to Seattle, Washington, where they recruited drummer Darren Mor-X of early noise punk band Mr. Epp and The Calculations to join them.
+The group stuck around in Seattle for a while before relocating to San Francisco, California in 1988.

 The band became known for their chaotic, noisy style and frequent use of television and movie samples, with several 7" singles and albums on Boner Records, becoming a mainstay of the San Francisco music scene.

 Before being signed to Slash Records and releasing their major label debut in 1995, their signing to Slash was part of a mid-1990s free-for-all signing bonanza of alternative rock bands, particularly bands from the Northwestern United States in the wake of the surprising commercial success Geffen Records had with Nirvana, many of which ended in creative and ownership conflicts.
 Steel Pole Bath Tub and Slash's relationship was no different.
+The band opened for Faith No More during most of the King for a Day...
+Fool for a Lifetime American and Canadian tour from April 20 to May 24, 1995.

-The only album they ever released on Slash contained few samples, which had previously been a staple of the band, at the insistence of Slash's legal department.
+The only album released on Slash contained few samples, which had previously been a staple of the band, at the insistence of Slash's legal department.
 The band hoped their second album for Slash would be a cover of The Cars' first album in its entirety, but the label would not allow that idea, and then deemed the demos the band submitted (which contained three Cars covers) unlistenable and refused to release them.